-Hi friends and welcome to the weekend!
-Here’s a quick recap of our posts this week:
+Hi there and woo HOO, it’s finally the weekend!
+Here’s a quick recap of what we posted this past week:

 Joe wrote about: